clach04/pyfisherman/README.md

 Why?

-To ay media from any webserver, optionally using only file names (not URLs) and using that existing server.
+To play media from any webserver, optionally using only file names (not URLs) and using that existing server.

 Alternatives?